 Once on the Beltway, it's important to remember that, while I-95 and I-495 have directions, the Beltway itself is (more or less) circular.
 It has an Inner Roadway, running clockwise, and an Outer Roadway, running counterclockwise.
 On the way in, you'll be on the Inner Roadway.
 You'll take Exit 16, for Maryland Route 202/Landover Road, with signs indicating Bladensburg and Upper Marlboro.
 M-202 will run parallel to the Beltway, until you reach Exit 17A, again saying M-202/Landover Road, toward Upper Marlboro.
 Then you take Exit 16 for Arena Drive.
 (Yes, that's what Google Maps says: 16, then 17A, then 16 again.)

-Washington is too close to fly, just as flying from New York (from JFK, LaGuardia or Newark) to Boston, Philadelphia and Baltimore, once you factor in fooling around with everything you gotta do at each airport, doesn’t really save you much time compared to driving, the bus or the train.
+Washington is too close to fly, just as flying from New York to Boston, Philadelphia and Baltimore, once you factor in fooling around with everything you gotta do at each airport, doesn’t really save you much time compared to driving, the bus or the train.
+So forget about flying from JFK, LaGuardia or Newark to Reagan National or Dulles International Airport.
+(John Foster Dulles was President Eisenhower's Secretary of State.)

 Another option is to buy a ticket for the New Carrollton, Maryland station, head out to Bus Bay C, and take the F14 bus to Hill Oaks Drive & Michele Drive.
 From there, it's a 10-minute walk to the stadium.
 The Amtrak price won't be any different, although the price for the bus may be, compared to the Metro.

 Greyhound has rectified a longtime problem.
 They now use the parking deck behind Union Station as their Washington terminal, instead of the one they built 6 blocks away (and thus 6 blocks from the nearest Metro station), in the ghetto, back in the late 1960s.
 So neither safety nor aesthetics will be an issue any longer.
-Round-trip fare on Greyhound can be as high as $73, but you can get it for as little as $26 on advanced purchase.
+Round-trip fare on Greyhound can be as high as $132, but you can get it for as little as $97 on advanced purchase.
+(This is much higher than normal, due to this being T-Day weekend.)
 It takes about 4 1/2 hours, and usually includes a rest stop about halfway, either on the New Jersey Turnpike in South Jersey or on the Delaware Turnpike.

 Once In the City.
 Founded in 1800, and usually referred to as "The National City" in its early days, and "Washington City" in the 19th Century, the city was named, of course, for George Washington, although its "Georgetown" neighborhood was named for our previous commander-in-chief, King George III of England.